-I consider that disclosure of parts of documents numbered 1, 3-5, 7 and 8 would disclose personal information relating to third parties.
+I consider that disclosure of parts of documents numbered 1-4, 7 and 9 would disclose personal information relating to third parties.

-The FOI Act states that, when deciding whether the disclosure of the personal information would be 'unreasonable', I 'must' have regard to four factors set out in s.47F(2) of the FOI Act.
-I have considered each of these factors below:
+The FOI Act states that, when deciding whether the disclosure of the personal information would be 'unreasonable', I must have regard to four factors set out in s.47F(2) of the FOI Act.
+I have therefore considered each of these factors below:

-- (a) the extent to which the information is well known; - (b) whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - (c) the availability of the information from publicly available resources; - (d) any other matters that I consider relevant.
+- the extent to which the information is well known; - whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - the availability of the information from publicly available resources; - any other matters that I consider relevant.

 The third parties information is not well known and would only be known to a limited group of people with a business need to know.
-As the third parties information is only known to a limited group of people the individuals concerned are not generally known to be associated with the matters discussed in the document.
-This information is not available from publicly available sources.
+As the third parties' information is only known to a limited group of people, the individuals concerned are not generally known to be associated with the matters discussed in the document.
+This information is not available from publicly accessible sources.

-The documents consist of information provided to the Department as part of an application for a Tariff Concession Order.
-I do not consider that the third parties' personal information would be relevant to the broader scope of your request.
+I do not consider that the third parties information would be relevant to the broader scope of your request, as you are seeking access to documents relating to a Tariff Concession Order.

-I am satisfied that the disclosure of the personal information within these documents would involve an unreasonable disclosure of personal information about a number of individuals.
+I am satisfied that the disclosure of the information within these documents would involve an unreasonable disclosure of personal information about a number of individuals.

 I have decided that the information referred to above is conditionally exempt under section 47F of the FOI Act.
 Access to a conditionally exempt document must generally be given unless it would be contrary to the public interest to do so.
-I have turned my mind to whether disclosure of the information would be contrary to the public interest, and have included my reasoning in that regard at paragraph 4 below.
+I have turned my mind to whether disclosure of the information would be contrary to the public interest, and have included my reasoning in that regard at paragraph 3 below.